CTM01560 - Corporation Tax: accounting periods: accounts made up to slightly varying dates

 • FID actually paid and received, and

 in those return periods and will account for ACT and IT accordingly.
-Any set-off claims under ICTA88/SCH16/PARA5 will be based on payments actually received under deduction of tax during the relevant return period.
-Any return under ICTA88/S234 (5) will be in respect of non- qualifying distributions actually made in the period of twelve months ending on the mean date.
+Any set-off claims under ITA07/S952 (formerly ICTA88/SCH16/PARA5) will be based on payments actually received under deduction of tax during the relevant return period.
+Any return under CTA10/S1101 (3), formerly ICTA88/S234 (5), will be in respect of non-qualifying distributions actually made in the period of twelve months ending on the mean date.

-You must find out whether the company agrees to the four conditions above and get its agreement in writing.
-The agreement in writing should reproduce these four conditions.
-If the company does not agree to all the conditions you should apply the relevant company taxation provisions strictly by reference to the statutory accounting periods.
-See also AC1402.
+The company’s agreement to the four conditions must be in writing.
+If the company does not agree to all the conditions the relevant company taxation provisions must be applied strictly by reference to the statutory accounting periods.

 Example